برجاء الإنتظار ...

 c- Description of selected adverse reactions

 Extensive limb swelling: Large injection-site reactions (>50 mm), including extensive limb swelling from the injection site beyond one or both joints, have been reported in children.
 These reactions start within 24-72 hours after vaccination, may be associated with erythema, warmth, tenderness or pain at the injection site and resolve spontaneously within 3-5 days.
-The risk appears to be dependent on the number of prior doses of acellular pertussis containing vaccine, with a greater risk following the 4th and 5th doses.
+The risk appears to be dependent on the number of prior doses of acellular pertussis containing vaccine, with a greater risk following the 4th dose.

 Nervous system disorders

-- Brachial neuritis and Guillain-Barré Syndrome have been reported after administration of a tetanus toxoid containing vaccine
+- Brachial neuritis and Guillain-Barré Syndrome have been reported after administration of a tetanus toxoid-containing vaccine

-- Peripheral neuropathy (polyradiculoneuritis, facial paralysis), optic neuritis, central nervous system demyelination (multiple sclerosis) have been reported after administration of a hepatitis B antigen containing vaccine
+- Peripheral neuropathy (polyradiculoneuritis, facial paralysis), optic neuritis, central nervous system demyelination (multiple sclerosis) have been reported after administration of a hepatitis B antigen-containing vaccine

 - Encephalopathy/encephalitis